Fractal

 Certainly, the system under test must be 100% separated from the parallel test system.
 And further, that parallel test system must also be validated against a core data set to be accurate.

-Using new technologies such as Fractal Programming™ architectures and methodologies allows us to rapidly stand up a parallel system to deliver 100%, continuous test coverage as a viable alternative.
+Using new technologies such as Fractal Computing™ architectures and methodologies allows us to rapidly stand up a parallel system to deliver 100%, continuous test coverage as a viable alternative.

 We are currently seeing that continuous testing with 100% test coverage has delivered significant benefits.
 Among these is the ability to essentially eliminate transactional production errors.
 Another benefit is a dramatic cost reduction in ongoing QA costs while increasing the surface area for testing critical new app features.